doubility-sky/daydayup/proxy.md

 ## Tools
 - [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) Chromium Extension: Manage and switch between multiple proxies quickly & easily.
 - [Charles](https://www.charlesproxy.com/) is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
 This includes requests, responses and the HTTP headers (which contain the cookies and caching information).
+- [proxychains](https://github.com/haad/proxychains) - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
+Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
+  - [proxychains ng](https://github.com/rofl0r/proxychains-ng) (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.